CyrusNajmabadi/lang-design/CollectionLiterals.md

 var x = []; // This is an error
 ```

-Because a `collection-literal-expression` can have the natural type of some `List<T>` instantiation, it is then implicitly convertible to any type that `List<T>` is convertible.
+Because a `collection-literal-expression` can have the natural type of some `List<T>` instantiation, it is then implicitly convertible to any type to which `List<T>` is convertible.
 For example:

 ```c#
 IEnumerable<int> x = [0, 1, 3];